Why DMARC should top your MSP roadmap in 2025

 3 takeaways:

-• Email still launches nine in ten successful cyber attacks, so anything that blocks impersonation pays off fast.
+• Email still launches nine in ten successful cyberattacks, so anything that blocks impersonation pays off fast.
 MSPs have a crucial opportunity to keep their customers protected.

 • The addressable market is huge because fewer than one in twenty domains enforce DMARC.

-• A clear method of discovery, alignment, automation, monitoring, enforcement turns what looks like arcane DNS work into a scalable managed service.
+• A clear method of discovery, alignment, automation, monitoring, and enforcement turns what looks like arcane DNS work into a scalable managed service.

 Email risk and the compliance clock